piouson/kubernetes-bootcamp/README.md

 > The Kubernetes **release cycle is 3 months** and deprecated features are supported for a minimum of 2 release cycles (6 months).
 > Respond to deprecation message swiftly, you may use **`kubectl api-versions`** to view a short list of API versions and **`kubectl explain --recursive`** to get more details on affected resources. \
-> The current API docs at time of writing is `https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/`
+> The current API docs at time of writing is `https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/`

 #### kube-apiserver

 The [Kubernetes API server `kube-apiserver`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) is the interface to access all Kubernetes features, which include pods, services, replicationcontrollers, and others.
-It provides the frontend to the cluster's shared state through which all other components interact.
-All **requests are secured by TLS certificates in `~/.kube/config`**.

 From within a Pod, the API server is accessible via a Service named `kubernetes` in the `default` namespace.
 Therefore, Pods can use the **`kubernetes.default.svc`** hostname to query the API server.

-The Kubernetes API server may authorize a request using one of [several authorization modes: Node, ABAC, RBAC or Webhook](https://kubernetes.io/docs/reference/access-authn-authz/authorization/#authorization-modules).

 #### kube-proxy

-Working with direct access to a cluster node, like our minikube lab environment, removes the need for `kube-proxy`.
+In our minikube lab so far, we have been working with direct access to a cluster node, which removes the need for `kube-proxy`.
 When using the Kubernetes CLI `kubectl`, it uses stored TLS certificates in `~/.kube/config` to make secured requests to the `kube-apiserver`.

 However, direct access is not always possible with K8s in the cloud.
 The [Kubernetes network proxy `kube-proxy`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) runs on each node and make it possible to access `kube-apiserver` securely by other applications like `curl` or programmatically.

-> See the [official "so many proxies" docs](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#so-many-proxies) for the different proxies you may encounter when using Kubernetes.
+> See the [official _so many proxies_ docs](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#so-many-proxies) for the different proxies you may encounter when using Kubernetes.

 ```sh
 # view a more verbose pod detais